jrcain-usgs/asc-public-docs/docs/getting-started/software-management/contributing-with-git.md

 ## Code Review

 Part of the Pull Request process is a code review.
-Before your code is merged, another developer will look through it, and may may comments, ask questions, or request changes.
+Before your code is merged, another developer will look through it, and may make comments, ask questions, or request changes.
 If the review goes well (which may involve some additional changes, commits, and pushes on your part), the reviewer can approve the Pull Request.
 It can then be merged.